LAPKT-dev/LAPKT-public/developersguide/build.md

 `cmake` is the primary tool used to build the LAPKT's C++(backend) source code.
 We also use it to generate Python/C++ library package which is ready to go as a `pypi` package.

+# IMPORTANT

+Install the manual build dependencies listed in `PREBUILD_DEPENDENCIES.txt` prior to the cmake build.
+The file is located in the repo's root directory.

 ### A typical set of commands used to build LAPKT

         cmake -Bbuild -Ssrc -DCMAKE_INSTALL_PREFIX=Release -DCMAKE_BUILD_TYPE=Release